KH-CC/Horse_Racing_Visualization/README.md

                 set FLASK_ENV=

-5. Run the server, type in terminal
+3. Run the server, type in terminal

         flask run

+- Run python script way

+1. Just run `Horse_Racing_Visualization/app/run.py`, then the server will start.

+2. To turn on debug mode, just change the last line of `run.py` file

+    from `app.run()` to `app.run(debug=True)`

+After the server is running, to open the website:

-6. In brower (Chrome is preferred), type the following as url
+1. In brower (Chrome is preferred), type the following as url

         localhost:5000

+Some remarks:

-7. If you are using vscode:
+1. If you are using vscode:

     - Firstly please select the python interpreter to the virtual environment `envName` in the buttom of vscode.